Compare internet providers in Indiana

 *Pricing per month plus taxes for length of contract.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
 Speeds may vary.
 As of 06/24/22. **Prices without Autopay and Paperless Billing.
 Exclusive offer for qualified addresses.
 For new residential Internet customers only.
 Max speed capable range for 500 Mbps (450-500 Mbps download/upload), Gig Service (846-940 Mbps download, 792-880 Mbps upload), 2 Gig (1800-2000 Mbps download/upload) and requires 2 Gbps capable devices and wiring.
 Performance details: frontier.com/internetdisclosures.
 Requires Auto Pay or $5/mo. fee applies.
 Beginning April 2022, a printed bill fee of $2.99/mo. will apply, NY, PA and select customers excluded.
 A $10 fee applies when Internet is disconnected.
 Equipment return required at disconnection, up to $150 per device if not returned.
 Multi-Device Security covers up to 10 devices.
 Other applicable charges and additional services are extra.
 Subject to availability.
 Cannot be combined with other offers.
 Other restrictions, Frontier policies and service terms apply.
 Last updated 01/05/23.

 Call for details: (844) 451-2720 (844) 451-2720

 Indiana internet at a glance

 Depending on where you live in the Hoosier state will determine which providers you have available to you.
-Thankfully, there is a good mix of regional and big providers such as AT&T, Xfinity, Spectrum and CenturyLink.
-Along with internet service, you could also gain access to cable TV and home phone service.
+Thankfully, there is a good mix of regional and big providers such as AT&T, Xfinity, Spectrum and Verizon.
+Satellite providers such as HughesNet and Viasat also provide coverage to 98% of the state.

 Fastest internet in Indiana